The Representational Status of Deep Learning Models: Representational Scientific Models

-A highly-idealized model such as a minimal model is, therefore, one for which it is not possible to assign a semantic interpretation in terms of specific aspects of the target to either a large number of its constituents, its structure and composition, or both.
-In these cases, the model (say, some low dimensional lattice and a set of update rules) can still be used to explain the behavior of some broad class of phenomena (such as fluid flows), but not because it accurately represents its target \cite{batterman2014minimal,lange2015minimal}.\footnote{For \cite{batterman2014minimal}, similarity relations do not play a role at all for \textit{explanation}.
+For some highly idealized models, therefore, it is not possible to assign a semantic interpretation in terms of specific aspects of the target to either a large number of its constituents, its structure and composition, or both.
+In these cases, the model can still be used to explain the behavior of some broad class of phenomena, but not because it accurately represents$_\text{rel}$ its target \cite{batterman2014minimal,lange2015minimal}.\footnote{For \cite{batterman2014minimal}, similarity relations do not play a role at all for \textit{explanation}.
 Rather, the model's membership in a shared universality class with the target does the explaining.
 Yet, see \cite{lange2015minimal} for an argument that this amounts to a similarity relation after all.
 Regardless of the fine details, there is no debate as to whether minimal models represent targets, but rather, \textit{how they explain}.
-In this paper, I am concerned simply with degree of representational similarity.
-Minimal models are highly idealized and, so, very dissimilar from their targets, regardless of how they explain them.} Nevertheless, highly-idealized models such as minimal models \textit{are} representational in so far as they have real targets.
-In the case of the LGA, the model is used to represent large-scale aggregate patterns in the flow of fluids and is often deployed as a computationally cheap surrogate for otherwise costly simulations for modeling fluid mechanics such as Navier-Stokes.
-However, if one were to examine the LGA as if it were a fine-grained representation, then one would be liable to draw inferences concerning the physical dependencies, constitution, and so on, of actual fluids that are not, in fact, represented in the model.\footnote{See \cite{werndl2017mind} for a discussion of the Ising model which, for some targets, is highly-idealized, while, in relation to others (namely some crystaline structures) is relatively fine-grained.}\\
+In this paper, I am concerned simply with degree of representational similarity.}

+Nevertheless, highly idealized models \textit{are} representational in so far as they have real targets.
+In the case of the Ising model, the model is used to represent aggregate patterns in spin interactions and phase transitions and is often deployed as a computationally tractable surrogate for otherwise intractable simulations of many-body statistical systems, such as those governed by quantum or mean-field theories of magnetism.
+However, if one were to examine the Ising as if it were highly decomposable, then one would be liable to draw inferences concerning the physical dependencies, constitution, and so on, of actual systems that are not, in fact, represented in the model at all.